 It's no secret that our skin changes as we age.
 As you reach your 40s, hormonal changes can make hyperpigmentation, fine lines, wrinkles and dryness more apparent.
 Seasons can also have an impact on skin aging, with winter being the biggest culprit.
 According to renowned esthetician Shani Darden, winter's low humidity levels can impact skin over 40. "[Winter weather]combined with heat (in the office or at home), can make skin drier and look dull overall," she explains.

-But luckily, there are ways to keep your skin from succumbing to the scorching cold.
-Ahead, Darden shares how to keep 40+ skin looking its best all winter long.
-From the best products to use to treatments to try, she shares everything.
+But fortunately, there are ways to prevent your skin from succumbing to the scorching cold.
+Ahead, Darden shares how to keep skin over 40 looking its best all winter long.
+From the best products to use to treatments to try, she shares it all.

 Meet the expert